-Because teaching assistants have different grading styles, the average scores for the various teaching assistants will be normalized to each other.
-The normalized values from all sections will be used to define the grade cutoff values for a grade distribution, with 25% of the grades in the A range, 40% in the B range, 35% in the C range, and below.
-This means that students in a section with a stricter grader will be "curved up", and students in a section with a less strict grader will be "curved down."
+Because teaching assistants have slightly different grading styles, the average scores for the various teaching assistants will be normalized to each other.
+The normalized values from all sections will be used to define the grade cutoff values for a grade distribution over all sections with about 25% of the grades in the A- to A+ range, 40% in the B- to B+ range, 27% in the C to C+ range, and below.
+This means that students in a section with a stricter grader will be "curved up," and those with a less strict grader will be "curved down."
 Also, every experiment carries the same weight for the grade calculation.